 Fix Collision Prevention Assist Plus Inoperative

-While getting this error once a year may not be a concern, you want to get the system diagnosed if the Collision Prevention Assist Plus Inoperative error keeps coming up periodically.
+While getting this error once a year may not be a concern, you want to get the system diagnosed if the Collision Prevention Assist Plus Inoperative error keeps appearing periodically.

 Find a safe location.
 Pull over, turn off the ignition, wait 2 minutes, and restart the vehicle.
-If the battery is partially discharged, you may need to let the car idle for at least 15 minutes before resetting the error.
+If the battery is partially discharged, you may need to idle the car for at least 15 minutes before resetting the error.

 Inspect the front bumper for excessive dirt or ice.
 Clean the bumper by removing any dirt on the bumper or on the cross member that is mounted near the radiator.